amieres/FSharpStation/README.md

 - A new tab should open or it may be blocked by the popup blocker.
 Disable for localhost:9010

+# Run WebSharper or Evaluate F#
+- Evaluate F# invokes F# code in FSI.
+Only actual output is reported. use prinfn "%A" to show results.
+- Run WebSharper opens a new browser with the WebSharper-generated JavaScript running.

 # To Save your work:

 Saving a file is actually downloading it.
 For convenience is better to indicate where to save it everytime: